 Knife vs Dagger

-What is that comes to mind when someone mentions dagger or you read the word somewhere?
+The difference between knife and dagger is mostly in the purpose for which they are used.
+What is that comes to your mind when someone mentions dagger, or you read the word somewhere?
 Is it treachery or cowardice or the act of killing someone stealthily?
 Irrespective of the fact that daggers are collectibles today, and you get one in an amount in which you can buy several good quality knives, daggers do not have a role or importance in daily life as knives that are the lifeline of any kitchen.
-The similarities between a knife and a dagger end with their looks.
+The similarities between a knife and a dagger only exist in their looks.
 They have altogether different purposes and importance in our lives as will be clear after reading this article.

 A knife is a cutting tool that usually has a blade and handle.
 A traditional knife usually has one cutting edge as it is meant for kitchen use.
 Knife is one of the most ancient tools man has used.
 Nowadays, the blade of the knife is made of steel whereas, in the past, they were made of various materials such as bone and rock.
 In the market, you can find knives made for different purposes.
 For example, if you take a butter knife, it has a flat blade that is not sharp.
 It is used to spread butter on your toast.
 As butter is not such a hard thing to cut, the butter knife does not need to have a sharp blade.
 Then, there are different types of knives such as boning knife, bread knife, oyster knife, chef’s knife, etc.

 A knife is a distant cousin of a dagger as it has a similar design, but it is meant for innocent cutting and chopping of vegetables and meat in a kitchen, not killing a person.
 In fact, in modern times, there are knives that are double edged just like a dagger.
 Even a knife can be called a dagger if it has similar characteristics.